Antalo: 19th century

 Parallel to the physical extension of the town, Hintalo's population grew rapidly in the beginning of the 19th century.
 Meanwhile, Hintalo emerged as the principal commercial center of Tigray, second only to Adwa.
 It was frequented by Muslims and Christians alike.
 Nevertheless, the town had declines immediately after the death of its patron, ras Wolde Selassie.
 It was badly affected by the chaos that followed and became overshadowed by Adigrat, the new political center established by Sabagadis Woldu of Agame.
 The latter succeeded Wolde Selassie as Governor of Tigray.
 Even the, Hintalo survived as an important market-center of the salt trade throughout the 19th century.

 Ras Wolde Selassie made Hintalo his capital.
 It was here that Henry Salt met the ras in September, 1805.
 By March 1810, it was described as the capital of Enderta Province.
 A later meeting at Hintalo between Dejazmach Kassai Mercha (the future Yohannes IV) and Sir Robert Napier on 25–26 February 1868, led to the Dejazmach agreeing to deliver 15,000 kilograms of grain per week to each of the British camps at Hintalo and Adigrat used to support their 1868 Expedition to Abyssinia; for this, Dejazmach Kassai was later rewarded with a formidable quantity of supplies and material worth approximately £500,000.

 By 1880, most of the town was in ruins but the weekly market remained important for the area.
 During the 1890s, it was a notable source of ivory and some 16,000 oxen, 8,000 cows, 8,000 goats, and 17,000 sheep were sold annually.
 On 9 October 1895, the Italian Major Ameglio with six companies and two pieces of artillery attacked Ethiopian warriors under Ras Mengesha Yohannes.
 The Italians caught about 200 prisoners, a thousand head of cattle, and many rifles.
 The Italian askari lost 11 dead and 30 wounded, while 16 dead Tigrayans were counted on the battle site and 60 wounded were said to have been carried from there.

 20th century

 Hintalo was occupied by the Italian army in the Second Italo-Abyssinian War after their victory over the Ethiopians in the Battle of Enderta.
-Currently, it is only a small town and the capital of the Didiba Deregajen subdistrict in the southern Tigray zone.
+Currently, it is only a small town and the capital of the Hintalo subdistrict in the South-Eastern Tigray Zone.
 The population was estimated at 899 inhabitants in 2000.